 Since 1989, failures to comply with the continuation coverage requirements of COBRA have potentially triggered excise taxes under IRC 4980B on those responsible for the error, equal to $... more

-Written by attorney David Veazey, almost 4 years ago.
+Written by attorney David Veazey, about 4 years ago.

 Often when a person first faces a

 life-changing disabling event, difficult financial questions will arise.
 The first question: How will I replace my